Work area design and purchased equipment must allow for safe work practices by all staff and visitors.

 Intended users of new furniture or of a workspace should be consulted to ensure that the work environment and equipment is designed to suit the type of work and the physical needs of the workers.
 Poor workplace design and furniture selection can lead to body stressing injuries for staff, decreased productivity and high costs to address the mistakes of poor design.

-The Work Environment, health and well-being Group can provide specialist advice on:
+The Work Environment Group can provide specialist advice on:

 - suitable furniture